 - There are many ways to be called for a balk in baseball, with the most common being related to the set position, throwing to a base, or dropping the ball.

 - Balks can also occur when a pitcher attempts a pitch without making contact with the rubber, makes an illegal pitch, or is deceptive in some other way.

 - “Balk” can often be misspelled at “baulk”, “bawk”, or “bock”.

+A simple definition for a balk is when the pitcher makes an illegal throw or motion intended to deceive the baserunner or hitter.
+Like many calls in Major League Baseball (MLB), it is up to the discretion of the home plate umpire or the field umpire.
 The balk can be a very controversial play in baseball.
-A simple definition for a balk is when the pitcher makes an illegal throw or motion intended to deceive the hitter.
-Like many calls in baseball, it is up to the discretion of the home plate umpire or the field umpire.

 The many scenarios where a balk can be called can get complicated.
 There there are more than 10 different ways that a picture can be called for a balk.
 Let’s focus on some of the most common examples that you would see a balk called in a game.

 But first, check out this great compilation video to see examples of balks.

 Almost all of the scenarios in which pitchers balk occur in the set position.
 Pitchers throw from one of two deliveries: the wind-up or the set position.
 When there are no runners on base pitchers often will throw from the set position.
 This is when their body faces the batter and they step back rock and throw.

 The set position is when the pitcher’s body is turned perpendicular to the pitching rubber (forming a T with it).
 In the set position, pitchers are required to bring their hands together and come to a full stop before kicking/sliding and delivering the ball to home plate.
 If the pitcher brings their hands together and does not stop and simply delivers the ball to home plate – that is considered a balk.